toluaj/chat-bot-openai/README.md

 ## Request Limit

-Since the ChatGPT Recreation relies on OpenAI's language model, it's important to mention that this is a paid service.
+Since this project relies on OpenAI's language model, it's important to mention that this is a paid service.
 To manage usage, each user is limited to 10 requests per hour.
 This ensures fair usage and helps maintain the availability of the service.
 Please keep this limit in mind while using the chatbot.

 ## Future Plans